Lisa Wilcox - Alice Johnson

 I wish I could say the same about the script.
 It's not totally horrible but there was an obvious idea that was dying to be expressed, yet it was treated like it didn't matter much at the end.
 Obviously, the film was trying to express the hardships of being a teenage mother, but it didn't go further than that.
 Mentions of abortion and giving the baby up for adoption were tossed aside as if they were never brought up in the first place.
 What's the point?
 The images of Alice drowning in her shower and banging on the glass door like a baby in a womb, and experiencing the torment of Amanda Krueger, should have been explored more.
 The baby seemed like a tool just to create another sequel, and it should have been the other way around.
 THE DREAM CHILD is one of those films that has a great concept that could make a really well-made film but doesn't execute it to its full potential for whatever reason.
 Shame.

 I also found the characters in this film, other than Alice, to be pretty annoying or just plain uninteresting.
 The Greta character, played by Erika Anderson, had a story to tell with her snobbish mother and her issues with dolls and an eating disorder.
 Yet none of this is fleshed out.
 Greta's just there to be killed in one of the dumbest dream sequences in the franchise.
 Freddy just feeds her to death, which causes her to choke and die.
 Really?
 That's the best death you can come up with for Greta?
 It was just so...blah!
 No wonder I didn't remember that death.
 And Kelly Jo Minter's protrayal of Yvonne - there is no way the scriptwriters created such an annoying character.
 Minter is a good actress but she just pissed me off whenever she was on screen.
-She would say words with a horrible accent and I just wanted to punch her everytime she wouldn't believe Alice about Freddy.
 How many weird things have to happen to your friends to make you a believer?
 What was up with 1989 and annoying female horror characters?
 We had that annoying rocker chick in JASON TAKES MANHATTAN.
 We had the horrible Tina from HALLOWEEN 5 [she's the worst horror film character EVER!].
 And then we have Yvonne in THE DREAM CHILD.
 Really...why do horror film writers want to torture me?
-Mark, who I had a relation with because I used to draw comics myself back in the day, was a cool character but acted poorly by Joe Seely.
+Mark, who I had a relation with because I used to draw comics myself back in the day, was a cool character but Joe Seely's acting was on the borderline for me.
 So Mark was ruined for me.
 These supporting characters were nothing but cannon-fodder.
 That works in a FRIDAY THE 13TH film but in the more personal NIGHTMARE franchise.
 It's funny how THE DREAM CHILD, JASON TAKES MANHATTAN, and HALLOWEEN 5 were all released within one year.
 I guess bad things do come in threes.

 THE FINAL HOWL